We’ve compiled the five most important cyber security tidbits for employees. Take a look:

 That said, you can secure your workplace by choosing wise password practices:

 - Make strong, unique passwords for all accounts.
-Everybody need to understand the importance of making strong, unique passwords to protect all of their accounts.
+Everybody needs to understand the importance of making strong, unique passwords to protect all of their accounts.
 You should create passwords that are longer than 8 characters in length, have a combination of letters, numbers, and special characters, and should not contain “guessable” words and phrases.
-For additional tips on how to create strong passwords, you can also look at this guide on how to create strong passwords.
+For additional tips on how to create strong passwords, you can also look at this password creation guide on how to create strong passwords.

 3. How to Identify Suspicious Links and Emails